behalinejad/GoogleCustomSearch/README.md

-# Google_Custom_Search
+# google_custom_search

-This is flutter App for Googl eCustom Search test.
+This is flutter App for Google Custom Search test.

 ## Getting Started